Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 The signing certificate can be created from the JoinNow Management Portal using the Create Certificate option.

-To create a Jamf signing certificate:
+To create a Jamf signing certificate, follow these steps:

 1. Navigate to PKI > Create Certificate.